Skip to content

 Network partition, majority/minority splitMajority side continues; minority side cannot commit writes and may redirect, fail requests, or lose leader lease.Raft pre-vote and majority commit prevent the minority from acknowledging conflicting writes.Route clients to the majority side, repair networking, then let followers catch up before declaring recovery.Membership view mismatch, phi suspicion, leader changes, follower lag, client redirect/error spikes.

-Leader crash or controlled handoffBrief write pause; clients retry after RESPONSE_REDIRECT once a new leader is visible.Committed entries survive; uncommitted in-flight operations may need client retry/idempotency.Avoid manual restarts during election.
+Leader crash or controlled handoffBrief write pause; clients retry after a leader redirect once a new leader is visible.Committed entries survive; uncommitted in-flight operations may need client retry/idempotency.Avoid manual restarts during election.
 Confirm a single leader and stable term before resuming maintenance.loomcache.raft.elections.total, current term, commit index movement, client retry counters.

 Snapshot install to a lagging follower or new memberCluster stays online if quorum is healthy; the installing member may be slow or unavailable for local reads.Leader continues committing with the remaining quorum.
 The follower applies the snapshot, then resumes log replication.Do not remove additional voters while install is active.
 Watch duration and disk throughput; investigate if install stalls.loomcache.raft.snapshot_install_seconds, snapshot load/save logs, follower lag and match index.

 Cluster state NO_MIGRATIONReads and writes continue; ownership movement is paused.Existing owners continue serving.
-New topology changes do not rebalance data until migration resumes.Use for short maintenance windows only.
-Return to ACTIVE after maintenance so backup placement can heal.Operational state in management topology, migration counters idle while membership changed.
+New topology changes do not rebalance data until migration resumes.Non-production or emergency admin-plane only; production REST cluster-state mutations are disabled, so use edge routing and health/readiness controls for maintenance.Operational state in management topology, migration counters idle while membership changed.

-Sustained backpressure or rate limitingClients receive RESPONSE_SERVER_BUSY, retry with jitter, or see request timeouts after their retry budget.Safety is unchanged; latency SLO no longer applies until queues drain.Reduce client QPS, add capacity, inspect slow-operation and WAL fsync metrics, and avoid raising queues without heap headroom.loomcache.command.queue_wait_ns, server-busy responses, slow-operation detector records, WAL fsync logs.
+Sustained backpressure or rate limitingClients receive server-busy responses, retry with jitter, or see request timeouts after their retry budget.Safety is unchanged; latency SLO no longer applies until queues drain.Reduce client QPS, add capacity, inspect slow-operation and WAL fsync metrics, and avoid raising queues without heap headroom.loomcache.command.queue_wait_seconds, server-busy responses, slow-operation detector records, WAL fsync logs.

 • Pre-vote — prevents partitioned nodes from disrupting a stable leader with stale terms.